 - Names and contact information for three references

-Kansas State University is an EOE of individuals with disabilities and protected veterans.
+Kansas State University is an Affirmative Action/Equal Opportunity Employer of individuals with disabilities and protected veterans.
+Kansas State University encourages diversity among its employees.
 Background check required.
-Kansas State University actively seeks diversity among its employees.